Designing Clinical Research (One Month) for Clinical Residents

 Students not in full-year TICR Programs who satisfactorily pass all course requirements will, upon request, receive a Certificate of Course Completion.

 This course is limited to clinical residents at UCSF.
 To appy for this course, please fill out and submit the application below.
-Cost and submission information are in the application.
-The deadline for application is August 17, 2018.
+Cost information is in the application.
+The deadline for application is August 16, 2019.
 Only one application needs to be completed for all courses desired during the quarter.

 The application is best completed using the latest version of Firefox, Chrome or Safari.